 This class will focus on projects that are specific to certain design careers, including graphic design, illustration, industrial design, character design, typography, page layout and more.
 This class will teach students the foundations of design and the design process.
 Students will connect the work that is done with paper and pencil, to the finished digital work that results in various design careers.
-Students will receive an introduction to the Adobe Photoshop, Illustrator, Animate, Premiere Pro, and InDesign programs.
-They will gain experience sing the programs to enhance and finish projects.
-This class is for any student that plans to continue with the other Design Foundations classes or plans to complete to Credentialed Pathway for graduation.
-Course Fee: \$10.
+Students will receive an introduction to the Adobe Photoshop, Illustrator and Animate programs.
+They will gain experience using the programs to enhance and finish projects.
+This class is for any student that plans to continue with the other Design Foundations classes or plans to complete the Credentialed Pathway for graduation.
+Course Fee: \$10

-501 VISUAL DESIGN: FOUNDATIONS OF DESIGN AND
+501 VISUAL DESIGN: FOUNDATIONS OF DESIGN AND PRINT PRODUCTION GRADES: 9-12 PREREQUISITE: Introduction to Design 1⁄2 CREDIT

-PRINT PRODUCTION

-PREREQUISITE: Introduction to Design

 Visual Design is a project-based curriculum that develops key digital communication skills such as design, project management, research and communication, and photography, graphic design and illustration, and page layout technical skills using Adobe tools.
-Projects in this course includes: Collages and photography, logos, business cards, advertisements, and portfolios.
+Projects in this course include: Collages and photography, logos, business cards, advertisements, and portfolios.
 The course is aligned to the objectives required for students to be successful in their future digital career and to satisfy the objective for the Adobe Certified Associate Exams.
 Counts as elective credit only.
-Course Fee: \$10.
+Course Fee: \$10

-504 DIGITAL VIDEO: FOUNDATIONS OF VIDEO

-DESIGN AND PRODUCTION

-PREREQUISITE: Introduction to Design
+504 DIGITAL VIDEO: FOUNDATIONS OF VIDEO DESIGN AND PRODUCTION GRADES: 9-12 PREREQUISITE: Introduction to Design 1⁄2 CREDIT

 Digital Video is a project-based curriculum that develops key digital communication skills such as design, project management, research and communication, and video and audio design and production technical skills using Adobe tools.
-Projects in this course includes: New stories, Public service announcements, portfolios, commercials, and mini-documentaries.
+Projects in this course include: New stories, Public service announcements, portfolios, commercials, and mini-documentaries.
 The course is aligned to the objectives required for students to be successful in their future digital career and to satisfy the objectives for the Adobe Certified Associate Exams.
 Counts as elective credit only.
 Course Fee: \$10